aleixcastellvi/tic-tac-toe-game/README.md

 ## Description

 Hello World!
-In this repository you will find the Python code to generate the game tic tac toe (3 en línea).
+In this repository you will find the python code to generate the game tic tac toe (3 en línea).
 The game has been designed to be played with 2 players and at the beginning of the game the machine randomly decides who plays first.

 Follow the instructions below to run the code and...
 GOOD LUCK!!!